-A: Typically, with a food allergy, symptoms begin within 30 to 60 minutes of eating a particular food.
+A: Typically, with a classic food allergy, symptoms begin within 30 to 60 minutes of eating a particular food.
 Sometimes it can be hours later, but that’s very rare.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-- Itchy mouth
+- Itchy mouth.

-- Painful or itchy throat
+- Painful or itchy throat.

-- Upset stomach
+- Upset stomach.

-- Trouble breathing
+- Trouble breathing.

-- Change in voice
+- Change in voice.

-Sesame is an emerging concern in the United States, and the Food and Drug Administration is considering requiring sesame to be labeled as an allergen on packaged foods, similar to what you see in the grocery store on labels for milk and eggs.
+Sesame is an emerging concern in the United States, and the Food and Drug Administration (FDA) recently added this as a required allergen on packaged foods, similar to what you see in the grocery store on labels for milk and eggs.

-Parents often tell me how scared they were the first time their child had a reaction, and that’s so understandable.
-If you have reason to suspect that your child is having a serious food allergy reaction, take a deep breath.
+Parents often tell me how scared they were the first time their child had a reaction, and that’s very understandable.
+If you have reason to suspect your child is having a serious food allergy reaction, take a deep breath.
 You know your child better than anyone else in the world.
 If you are really, truly worried, then get them to an emergency room.
-Call EMS and tell them that you have a child who is potentially having a food allergy reaction so that they send the right kind of emergency medical services to your home.
+Call EMS (emergency medical services) and tell them that you have a child who is potentially having a food allergy reaction so that they send the right kind of emergency medical services to your home.
 Or, if you live within reasonable driving distance to a hospital, just get them there quickly yourself.

-— Pediatric allergist/immunologist Jaclyn Bjelac, MD
+— Pediatric allergist/immunologist Jaclyn Bjelac, MD.